hishrau/hishrau/README.md

 ## Hi there 👋
+I'm currently learning Python and everything related to IT.

 <!--
 **hishrau/hishrau** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.